Current Status of Energy Efficiency Grants

 FAQ

-Indicative signals suggest later in 2026, though funding timelines are controlled by government and can change.
+Indicative signals suggest 2027, though funding timelines are controlled by government and can change.

 Not necessarily.
 Many landlords benefit from understanding their property’s improvement pathway early, particularly where future regulations may affect letting ability or financing.